tkamag/blog/_posts/2023-01-24-effective-redshift.md

 Your client applications(if they want to analyze and run analytical queries), could use a JDBC connectivity or ODBC connectivity to your Redshift cluster(leader node).So:

-* Client application connect to the leader node
+a.
+Client application connect to the leader node
-*
-* Leader node gets all of those queries from the client applications
+b.
+Leader node gets all of those queries from the client applications
-* Leader node **uses a mechanism to spread the queries across compute nodes**, get the results back aggregate those results and then give it back to the client
+c.
+Leader node **uses a mechanism to spread the queries across compute nodes**, get the results back aggregate those results and then give it back to the client
--> This is a the **basic overview of this architecture or Redshift architecture**
+> This is a the **basic overview of this architecture or Redshift architecture**

 ### Leader node